imtimtam/kolink-payments-etl/README.md

 # CMS Open Payments ETL

-This is an file-based ETL for ingesting, cleaning and unifying CMS Open Payments for General and Research yearly payments.
+This is a file-based ETL for ingesting, cleaning and unifying CMS Open Payments for General and Research yearly payments.
 Built with Python, Pandas, and simple file-based workflows during an internship dedicated towards an MVP about linking key opinion leaders.

 ## Features